 When i received the original kickstarter release, initial impressions on the contents were that this is a top quality game.
-The models are very good by plastic miniatures standards, maybe slightly soft on some thinner weapons, but i was impressed by the detail, with alternate poses for the enemies, and the plastic is not brittle with purple boss models being quite superb.
-The hero models are larger than Descent 2nd edition, and while the first storyline does not use a huge variety of monsters, enemies do come in three colours (green, blue, red) which each have different abilities and responses, and increases gameplay variety.
-The kickstarter set does have a load more monsters for forthcoming expansions, so there will be a lot more choice in the future after you finish act one.
+The models are reasonably good by plastic miniatures standards, although fairly soft on some thinner weapons, but the detail was fine, with alternate poses for the enemies, and with purple boss models being superb.
+The hero models are larger than those in Descent 2nd edition, and while the first storyline does not use a huge variety of monsters, enemies do come in three colours (green, blue, red) which each have different abilities and responses, which increases gameplay variety.
+The kickstarter set does contain a load more monsters for forthcoming expansions, so there will be a lot more choice in the future after you finish act one.

-Gameplay has turned out really nicely, there are more rules around than some dungeon crawlers, you have to remember enemy triggers, but the built in intelligence of monsters exceeds other games in this genre, they do feel more alive and you cannot anticipate every move.
+Over time the gameplay has turned out pretty nicely, there are definitely more little rules around than some dungeon crawlers, you have to remember enemy triggers, however the built in intelligence of monsters exceeds other games in this genre, and they do feel more alive so you cannot anticipate every move.
 Dice are great, ten sided with symbols that trigger extra damage or abilities, they are some of the best around, and feel easier overall to use than Massive Darkness which gets messy with multiple additions and subtractions.
 There is a real feeling of exploration and character development, and as your characters do not get killed off, but can be resurrected using soul points, it keeps everyone engaged and playing.
-Despite some gameplay complexity, if you persevere and learn it well, then this game is a really rewarding experience and one of the best dungeon crawlers around that does have merit in solo play too.
+Despite some complexity, if you persevere and learn it well, then this game is a really rewarding experience and provides one of the best dungeon crawl stories around that does have merit in solo play too.
 It has a pride of place in my games collection, and was added to my favourites list here > Sword & Sorcery.